MillerTechnologyPeru/buildroot-d1x-t113/README.md

 To build and use the buildroot stuff, do the following:

-1) run 'make menuconfig'
-2) select the target architecture and the packages you wish to compile
+1) source envsetup.sh
+2) lunch
-3) run 'make'
+3) make mangopi_xxx_defconfig
+4) make
-4) wait while it compiles
+5) wait while it compiles
-5) find the kernel, bootloader, root filesystem, etc. in output/images
+6) find the kernel, bootloader, root filesystem, etc. in output/images

 You do not need to be root to build or run buildroot.
 Have fun!